Best AI Tools Worth Paying For: Honest Picks After Testing 50+ Apps

 Socratic is Google's free homework helper app, surprisingly good for high school and introductory college courses.
 Point your phone camera at a math problem or textbook passage, and Socratic identifies the topic and provides step-by-step explanations.

-The visual recognition is the killer feature.
+The visual recognition is the standout feature.
 Snap a photo of a handwritten equation or printed problem set and Socratic interprets it accurately.
-It covers math, science, literature, and history — a genuine AI tutor in your pocket.
+It covers math, science, literature, and history: a practical AI tutor in your pocket.

 Pricing: Completely free.